top of page

 Waiver Request Services

-Immigration waiver requests are specialized legal filings that may allow an applicant to overcome certain grounds of inadmissibility or statutory restrictions under U.S. immigration law, where a waiver, exception, or other form of relief is expressly authorized by statute or regulation.
-Waivers are discretionary in nature and are governed by specific provisions of the Immigration and Nationality Act (INA), implementing regulations, and detailed guidance issued by U.S. Citizenship and Immigration Services (USCIS), the Department of State, and U.S. Customs and Border Protection.
-Eligibility for a waiver, the applicable legal standard, and the adjudicating authority vary depending on the specific ground at issue, the immigration benefit sought, and whether the case is processed in the United States or through a U.S. consulate abroad.
+Immigration waiver requests are specialized legal filings that allow a visa applicant to overcome certain grounds of inadmissibility or statutory restrictions where a waiver, exception or other relief is expressly authorized by statute or regulation.
+Waivers are discretionary and are governed by the Immigration and Nationality Act (INA), implementing regulations, and detailed guidance issued by U.S. Citizenship and Immigration Services (USCIS), the Department of State (DOS) and U.S. Customs and Border Protection (CBP).
+The relevant law, the applicable legal standard and the adjudicating authority vary depending on the ground at issue, the immigration benefit sought and whether the case is processed inside the United States or through a U.S. consulate.

-At LexElite Law, PLLC, we represent individuals and families in the preparation and coordination of waiver and waiver-related requests in connection with immigrant visa applications, nonimmigrant visa applications, adjustment of status matters, and consular processing cases.
-Our waiver practice begins with a detailed legal screening to identify all potential grounds of inadmissibility or statutory restrictions and to determine whether a waiver, exception, or other form of relief may be legally available under current law and policy.
-Where relief may be pursued, we develop a structured, case-specific strategy tailored to the client’s procedural posture and overall risk profile.
+At LexElite Law, PLLC, we represent individuals and families in the preparation and coordination of waiver‑related requests associated with immigrant visa applications, non‑immigrant visa applications, adjustment of status cases and consular processing.
+Each case begins with a detailed legal screening to identify potential grounds of inadmissibility or statutory restrictions and to determine whether a waiver, exception or other form of relief is available.
+Where relief may be pursued, we develop a structured, case‑specific strategy tailored to the client’s procedural posture and risk profile.

 Scope of Waiver and Waiver‑Related Representation